aarong/feedme-spec/README.md

 - The client must follow the behavior prescribed in the `FeedClose` section.

-- If the feed is not understood to be `closing`, then the server has violated the specification.
-The client should understand the feed to be `open` or `closed` according to the value of `Success`.
+- If the feed is not understood to be `closing`, then the server has violated the specification and the client should discard the message

 Server behavior: